Health Topics

 MedlinePlus Genetics provides information about Prostate cancer

-More About This Health ConditionRussell-Silver syndrome
+More About This Health ConditionSilver-Russell syndrome

 More About This Health ConditionWilms tumor

-Changes in methylation of the IC1 region have also been found in some cases of Wilms tumor, a rare form of kidney cancer that occurs almost exclusively in children.
+Methylation changes have also been found in some cases of Wilms tumor, a rare form of kidney cancer that occurs almost exclusively in children.

-In most cases, abnormal methylation of IC1 and subsequent changes in IGF2 and H19 gene activity are somatic, which means that they are acquired during a person's lifetime and present only in some tissues.
-Rarely, these changes are germline, which means they are present in all of the body's cells.
+In most cases of Wilms tumor, abnormal methylation and subsequent changes in IGF2 and H19 gene activity are acquired during a person's lifetime (somatic) and are present only in the kidneys.

 More About This Health ConditionOther cancers